mosaicnetworks/babble/README.md

 ### Terraform

 We have also created a set of scripts to deploy Babble testnets in AWS.
 This
 requires [Terraform](https://www.terraform.io/) and authentication keys for AWS.
-It would be too slow to
+As it would be too slow to
-copy Babble over the network onto every node so we create a custom AWS image (AMI)
+copy Babble over the network onto every node, it is best to create a custom AWS image (AMI)
 with Babble preinstalled in ~/bin.
 Basically the Terraform scripts launch a certain
 number of nodes in a subnet and starts Babble on them.